oizabaiye/silent-pics/README.md

-# Noticer
+# Silent Pics

-Noticer is a minimalist application that enables users to search for free, high-quality photographs from [Pexels.com](https://pexels.com).
+Silent Pics is a minimalist photo search application for the overwhelmed.
+It enables users to search for free, high-quality photographs from [Pexels.com](https://pexels.com) with little fuss.

-It is built and maintained by [Ahuoiza Baiye](https://ahuoizabaiye.com/).
+It is built by [Ahuoiza Baiye](https://ahuoizabaiye.com/).

 ## Tools